oscar-monleon-db/rjmco-tfc-gcp-experiments/README.md

 ## List of test cases

+The following test cases mention protected projects.
+Protected projects are host projects that we which to restrict modifications by restricting modifications from being deployed through specific authorized modules monitored by a Sentinel policy.
+This policy however does not care if the project is a host project or not, it just cares about its ID.

+For the purpose of test setup, only projects on the 'od' organization are considered to be protected.

 ### Pass cases

 * `pass_case1` tries to deploy `google_project_iam_member` on a project that is not protected from TF's root module;